-Since Rosh Hashana is the day of judgement, it is customary to eat simanim,* foods with symbolic meanings that invoke God's blessing.
+Since Rosh Hashana is the Day of Judgment, it is customary to eat simanim,* foods with symbolic meanings that invoke God's blessing.
 We also recite a short prayer before eating them.
-While apple with honey is a universal custom, other symbolic items eaten depend on family custom.
+While apple with honey is a universal custom, other symbolic foods eaten depend on family custom.
 Here are some examples:

 Beets: The Hebrew word for beets is selek, related to the Hebrew word l’salek, "to remove."

 --May it be Your will, Lord, our God and the God of our ancestors, that our enemies be removed.